 Sore fingers can lead to a child not wanting to practice!

 An acoustic guitar has steel strings, but the body shape and size will be quite similar to an equivalent classical guitar.
 Notwithstanding that they are harder on the fingers, this will be the best option if your child’s main reason for taking up the guitar is that they want to play like Ed Sheeran.
 They sound better to my ear and, as a child, I enjoyed playing acoustic guitars much more than classical guitars once my fingers had got hardened a little.

-Finally, although many teachers refuse to teach kids to play on an electric guitar, there is absolutly no reason why your child shouldn’t learn to play the guitar on an electric guitar.
+Finally, although many teachers refuse to teach kids to play on an electric guitar, there is absolutely no reason why your child shouldn’t learn to play the guitar on an electric guitar.
 If that is what they want to do because they love the sound that they make, then i say just let them.
 If they enjoy the guitar, they will practice, they will stick with it, and they will improve.
-One extra benefit of an electric guitar for kids is that the necks are narrower, which makes it easier for small hands to corrrectly form chords on the frets.
+One extra benefit of an electric guitar for kids is that the necks are narrower, which makes it easier for small hands to correctly form chords on the frets.

 Music is supposed to be fun and so I think you should just let your child enjoy playing whichever style of guitar suits them and is consistent with their own musical tastes.

 So far, I have only mentioned traditional 6-stringed guitars and those have been the only sensible choice for any child that wanted to learn to play the guitar until very recently.

 Some companies, including one called “Loog Guitars“, have sought to find alternative ways to help kids (and their small hands) get more enjoyment and early success out of learning to play the guitar.